a sermon on a moral or religious topic

 stalwart knight carved on a tomb, a young man asleep in the grass, with his hat over his eyes, or a curly-haired girl in gorgeous array

-characterized by propriety and dignity and good taste in manners and conduct
+characterized by propriety and dignity and good taste

 He had rather imagined that the denouement would take place in the chateau garden by moonlight, and in the most graceful and